opensearch-project/opensearch-sdk-py/DEVELOPER_GUIDE.md

 TOTAL 1207 79 93%
 ```

+You can run a combination of these by installing [poetry-exec-plugin](https://github.com/keattang/poetry-exec-plugin) once and using the `poetry exec coverage` shortcut.

 ## License Headers

 All python code has a copy of the [license header](LICENSE_HEADER.txt) on top of it.
 To bulk apply license headers use `poetry run licenseheaders -t LICENSE_HEADER.txt -E .py`.